 Seven Habits of Highly Effective Nurses

-As the new year approaches, take some time to reflect on (and possibly realign) your career path
+As the new year approaches, take time to reflect on your career path

 Where can you start?
 Oftentimes, nurses everywhere share similar challenges.
 If you have a work-related problem, try reaching out to your organizations for problem-solving ideas from colleagues who have been there and done that.
 It will help you find solutions that work and avoid reinventing the wheel.
 You can also take advantage of the numerous other benefits your professional organizations offer, including free or reduced-cost continuing education courses, conferences, networking and scholarships.